DanielMcDonagh/playwright-sort-by-test/05_framework-design.md

 - Remove or refactor rarely used helpers.
 - Add new utilities (e.g. accessibility checks, performance metric capture) as the team’s skills and priorities grow.

-By adopting these practices in our next project, we’ll ensure our end-to-end suite remains fast to run, easy to maintain, and transparent for everyone—developers, QA, and stakeholders alike.
+By adopting these practices in our next project, we’ll ensure our end-to-end suite remains fast to run, easy to maintain, and transparent for everyone-developers, QA, and stakeholders alike.

 ## 4. Summary

-By layering locators, actions, fixtures and tests; grouping by feature; parameterising via data files; and enforcing CI best practices, we can scale from a single “Sort By” workflow to a comprehensive E2E suite covering all user journeys—while keeping maintenance manageable and team contributions friction-free.
+By layering locators, actions, fixtures and tests; grouping by feature; parameterising via data files; and enforcing CI best practices, we can scale from a single “Sort By” workflow to a comprehensive E2E suite covering all user journeys-while keeping maintenance manageable and team contributions friction-free.